INT (x86 instruction): INT3

 The INT3 instruction is a one-byte-instruction defined for use by debuggers to temporarily replace an instruction in a running program in order to set a code breakpoint.
 The more general INT XXh instructions are encoded using two bytes.
 This makes them unsuitable for use in patching instructions (which can be one byte long); see SIGTRAP.

 The opcode for INT3 is 0xCC, as opposed to the opcode for INT immediate8, which is 0xCD immediate8.
 Since the dedicated 0xCC opcode has some desired special properties for debugging, which are not shared by the normal two-byte opcode for an INT3, assemblers do not normally generate the generic 0xCD 0x03 opcode from mnemonics.

 INTO

 The INTO instruction is another one-byte-instruction.
 It is a conditional interrupt which is triggered when the overflow flag is set at the time of executing this opcode.
 This implicitly indicates interrupt #4.

 The opcode for INTO is 0xCE, however it is unavailable in x86-64 mode.

+INT1

+The INT1 instruction is a one-byte-instruction defined for as a hardware debug trap.

+The opcode for INT1 is 0xF1, as opposed to the opcode for INT 1, which is 0xCD 0x01.
+INT1 generates a debug exception (#DB) without setting any bits in DR6.
+Hardware vendors may use the INT1 instruction for hardware debug.
+Intel recommends software vendors continue to use the INT3 instruction for software breakpoints.
+Not implemented in processors before the 80386.